 After a little bit of set up, this story won’t let you go.
 It’s got action, adventure, and a dash of romance.
 It pays homage to it’s Titanic origins without being cheesy or overdone.
 The characters are not only believable but different from one another—like real people—which is sometimes hard to achieve. ” Read the rest of the review….

-Also available from Amazon a as trade paperback $5.99 here
+Also available from Amazon as a paperback here

 The Book Trailer – like a mini sci fi movie!
 See it on youtube